 The legislation requires that the value of the interest to be acquired should be determined in accordance with general market values – assuming a willing vendor and a willing purchaser.
-The principles of the Act are not to provide a forced bargain for the leaseholder but adequately to compensate the landlord for the diminution in the value of his property – a fair price based as closely as practicable on open market values.
+The principles of the Act are not to provide a forced bargain for the leaseholder but adequately to compensate the landlord for the reduction in the value of his property – a fair price based as closely as practicable on open market values.
 The essential difficulty is the assessment of an ‘open market value’ in the artificial situation created by the imposition of the leaseholder’s rights.

 Principles and methods

-Valuation is an imprecise science, based as it is on the application of methodical calculation to a combination of known and assumed information.
+Valuation is not an exact science, based as it is on the application of methodical calculation to a combination of known and assumed information.
 Certain facts are known – the outstanding term of the lease and the amount of ground rent payable; to this the valuer has to provide the current market value of the flat, the likely improvement in that value following the grant of the new lease and estimate a yield rate for calculation.

 The valuer will have to rely on his experience and close monitoring of the local property market to produce meaningful figures but it must always be appreciated that property valuation cannot produce definitive values, no matter how skilled or experienced the valuer.
 The valuation will always be the best estimate based on market forces – what a purchaser will be prepared to pay – and it is almost inevitable in valuations for 1993 Act procedures that the leaseholder’s valuation and the landlord’s valuation will be some way apart.
-A good valuer will be able to anticipate the likely variations and to advise his client at an early stage, whilst being able to support his own valuation.
+A good valuer will be able to anticipate the likely variations and to advise his client at an early stage, whilst being able to support his own valuation

 Freehold property subject to long lease is normally valued on an investment basis.
 The freehold interest has no intrinsic value other than: